 - Official GRE test score.
-Applicants are encouraged to obtain a minimum score of 500 on each section of the GRE, and at least 500 on the subject test.
+Applicants are encouraged to obtain a minimum score of 300 for the combined verbal and quantitative sections, with neither score falling below 148.
 Subject test scores in psychology are optional but encouraged.

 Additional requirements apply for international students.

-Applicants to the graduate psychology programs must have an undergraduate grade-point average of 3.0 or better on a 4.0 scale, plus an undergraduate grade-point average of at least 3.0 in psychology coursework.
+Applicants to the graduate psychology programs must have an undergraduate grade-point average of 3.2 or better on a 4.0 scale, plus an undergraduate grade-point average of at least 3.2 in psychology coursework.
+However, the successful applicant will typically have a GPA that is higher than the listed minimum.
 Applicants must have taken a minimum of 15 semester hours in psychology, including an introductory course in statistics, a course in experimental psychology or research design, and six semester hours of upper-level psychology courses.

 Applicants to the clinical psychology program should have a minimum of 15 semester hours of undergraduate psychology courses that include introductory psychology, personality, abnormal psychology, as well as courses in both statistics and experimental psychology, or a two-course research methods in psychology sequence.

-Admission to the clinical psychology program, both full time or part time, is given during the fall term only.
+Admission to the clinical psychology program is given during the fall term only.
+Minorities are encouraged to apply.
 The deadline for admission and graduate assistantship consideration is March 1.

 Frequently Asked Questions